The Pupil Premium Grant

 All our evidence from reviewing the impact of our intervention strategies over the last few years supports the view that for learning needs the best interventions are those led by a qualified teacher.
-We therefore intend to continue with our plan to use an increasing proportion of the Pupil Premium Grant to increase the number of teaching hours that are available to support the disadvantaged.
-We intend to use our funding for the autumn and spring terms as follows:
+We therefore intend to continue with our strategy of increasing the proportion of the Pupil Premium Grant that is used to generate teaching hours to support the disadvantaged.
+We intend to use our 2016/17 funding as follows:

 When will we review the impact of our spending plans for 2016-17?